ECE4180-Project/Baby-Monitor/README.md

 		os.makedirs(BASE_DIR)
 	app.run(host = '0.0.0.0', ssl_context=('cert.pem', 'key.pem'), debug = False)
   ```
-- Flask applications use a file structure to organize different files.
-The figure below shows the file structure for our project.
+- Flask applications use a specific file structure to organize different files.
+See the file structure at the top of the page.
 ## Streaming the Camera
 - To stream the camera, we will be using Marcelo Rovai's camera class.
 This class can be found on his GitHub at https://github.com/Mjrovai/Video-Streaming-with-Flask/blob/master/camWebServer/camera_pi.py
 - We also implement several app routes and functions in "app.py" that Marcelo has developed for streaming a Pi camera to a server.